kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/property-checking.md

 ## What do properties and schema invariants look like?

-Here's an example of Pact's properties in action -- we declare a property alongside the docstring of the function to which it corresponds.
+Here's an example of Pact's properties in action—we declare a property alongside the docstring of the function to which it corresponds.
 Note that the function delegates its implementation of keyset enforcement to another function, `enforce-admin`, and we don't need to be concerned about its internal details.